pyinstxtractor/pyinstxtractor-go/README.md

 ## Known Limitations

-The tool (both desktop & web) works best with Python 3.x based PyInstaller executables.
-Python 2.x based executables are still supported but the PYZ archive wqonrt be extracted.
+- The tool (both desktop & web) works best with Python 3.x based PyInstaller executables.
+Python 2.x based executables are still supported but the PYZ archive won't be extracted.

+- Extracting large files using the web version may crash the browser specifically on mobile devices with low RAM.

 ## See also